 To learn more about liquid scintillation counting applications and techniques please visit Hidex’s Liquid Scintillation – Measuring Procedures, New Developments eBook.

-Similar to the standard instrument the Hidex 600 SLe super low-level liquid scintillation counter is equipped with additional lead shielding, low-level PMT detectors, and an active guard detector for further background reduction.
+The Hidex 600 SLe super low-level liquid scintillation counter is equipped with additional lead shielding, low-level PMT detectors, and an active guard detector for further background reduction.

 Ideal for 3H in water measurements, other low-level environmental monitoring, radiocarbon dating and biofuel verification.